Availability: Some of the features described in this article are only available in the Pro and Premium Edition.

-This article describes how projects are ranked and how to determine the ranking based on the project score in the project section of the Portfolio Designer view in Meisterplan.
+This article describes how projects are ranked and how to determine the ranking automatically based on the project score and manually based on the order in the project section of the Portfolio Designer view.

 - Project Score